ObserveRTC/client-monitor-js/docs/CONFIGURATION.md

     },
     // Frame supply: is whatever produces this track's frames delivering what it
     // should?
 Average over a duration, compare, judge.
-    // Both average over `outboundTrackDetectionRecoveryWindow` rather than holding
+    // Both average over the `detection` and `recovery` slices of
+    // `outboundTrackWindow` rather than holding a window each, so the sustain and
-    // a window each, so the sustain and the hysteresis are configured in one place.
+    // the hysteresis are configured in one place.
     videoCaptureBottleneckDetector: {
         produceDegradationThreshold: 0.2,  // camera more than 20% short of the configured fps },